Ideal Film Company

+History

-The company, based in Soho, London, was started by the two Jewish brothers Harry Moses (1875-17 August 1951) and Simon (1877-26 June 1950) Rowson (born Rosenbaum).
+The company, based in Soho, London, was started by the two Jewish brothers Harry Moses (1875 – 17 August 1951) and Simon (1877 – 26 June 1950) Rowson (born Rosenbaum).
 They were born in Manchester, where their father, an immigrant from Suwałki in Congress Poland, worked as a butcher.

 After having begun as a pure distribution company in 1911, Ideal also began producing films in 1916.
 In 1917, the company acquired the first of the Elstree Studios in Borehamwood from the Neptune Film Company.
 During the silent era, the Ideal Film Company became one of the leading British production companies, benefiting from the post-First World War boom in films.
 However the company was badly hit by the Slump of 1924, and stopped its production, while the distribution arm continued.
 In 1927 the company was merged into the Gaumont British empire, where it continued to distribute under its own name until 1934.

 During its 23 years, the company distributed almost 400 films and produced more than 80.
 Most of the films produced by the company are now considered lost, but a number still survive.
 Perhaps the company's best known film is The Life Story of David Lloyd George, a 1918 biopic of the British prime minister David Lloyd George, directed by Maurice Elvey.

-Simon Rowson went on to become an adviser to the government on British film, and was the first president of the British Kinematograph Society (1931-1938).
+Simon Rowson went on to become an adviser to the government on British film, and was the first president of the British Kinematograph Society (1931–1938).
 His son, Leslie Rowson, became a renowned British cinematographer.